Damon HewittPresident and Executive Director

 Prior to joining the national Lawyers’ Committee, Hewitt was the inaugural executive director of the Executives’ Alliance for Boys and Men of Color—a philanthropic network of more than three dozen national and local foundation presidents focused on shifting policies, structures, and the false narratives that negatively impact our nation’s sons and brothers.
 Through his leadership, the Alliance helped incubate, coordinate, and launch more than $200 million in collaborative grantmaking efforts on issues ranging from police accountability to college completion.
 He was also the chief liaison from the philanthropic community to the White House on policy issues impacting young men of color.

 Hewitt previously worked as a Senior Advisor at the Open Society Foundations, where he coordinated special projects, including philanthropic responses to the uprisings following police killings of unarmed Black people in Ferguson, Missouri, and Baltimore, Maryland.

 He worked for more than a decade as an attorney at the NAACP Legal Defense and Educational Fund, where he was lead counsel on a variety of litigation and policy matters and supervised teams of lawyers and policy experts.
-He led the organization’s Education Practice Group and pioneered its efforts to address the School to Prison Pipeline.
+He started his career as a Skadden Fellow, eventually leading the organization’s Education Practice Group and pioneering its efforts to address the School to Prison Pipeline.
 He also coordinated organization-wide litigation and advocacy efforts in response to Hurricane Katrina, establishing a satellite office in his hometown of New Orleans.
 In this capacity, he developed advocacy efforts on education, policing, and fair housing.
 One of his most important cases, Greater New Orleans Fair Housing Action Center v.
-U.S. Department of Housing and Urban Development, yielded nearly $500M in new relief for Louisiana homeowners.
+U.S. Department of Housing and Urban Development, catalyzed nearly $500M in new relief for Louisiana homeowners.

 Hewitt also served as executive director of the New York Task Force on Police-on-Police Shootings, an entity created to analyze police practices after off-duty African American and Latino police officers were killed by fellow officers after being mistaken for “criminal” suspects.